-Amy says that in her time at Regent Law she has learned that it’s not difficult to be a Christian lawyer.
+Amy says that in her time at Regent Law, she has learned that it is not difficult to be a Christian lawyer.

 “At my previous school, it seemed an impossible task!
 But when I took Christian Foundations of Law at Regent, I understood how to reconcile being a Christian and being an advocate of the law.
 I let those ideas percolate through what I had already learned in my first year of school.”

-While transferring can be a difficult period of transition, Amy says she made the right choice because she not only received a grounded legal education but is a part of a community she enjoys.
+While transferring can be a difficult period of transition, Amy says she made the right choice because she has not only received a grounded legal education, but she is a part of a community she enjoys.

-“When my daughter was born 15 weeks premature, many of my professors reached out to me and still ask about how we are doing.
+“When my daughter was born 15 weeks premature, many of my professors reached out to me, and they still ask about how we are doing.
 The students here have a heart to serve.
 They’re not studying just to make big bucks someday—they really want to make a difference.”